-PEIs and PAMAM dendrimers have no evidences on genotoxic effect based on computational models established by the AMES test.
-These polymers are classified as the class 2 persistent chemicals (tertiary amine).
-In silico tests for cytochrome P450-based biotransformation processes evidenced in case of PAMAM some N-dealkylation and N-oxidation biotransformation pathways having possible interaction with drugs metabolized by the same CYP isoforms.
-In silico computational micronucleus assay suggested a H-acceptor path 3 H-acceptor class 1 for PAMAM series, expressing its potential interaction with the genetic material.
+PEIs and PAMAM dendrimers have no evidences on genotoxic effect based on computational models established for the AMES test.
+All these polymers are classified as the class 2 persistent chemical (tertiary amine).
+In silico tests for cytochrome P450-based biotransformation processes evidence for PAMAM some N-dealkylation and N-oxidation biotransformation pathways having possible interaction with drugs metabolized by the same CYP isoforms.
+In silico computational micronucleus assay has shown a H-acceptor path 3 H-acceptor class 1 for PAMAM series expressing its potential interaction with the genetic material.
 The synthesized ZAC dendrimers are found to be 1000 times more toxic than PAMAM and PEIs in terms of acute toxicity and maximum daily intake dose as predicted by the QSAR model, which showed a decrease in doses of the ZAC dendrimers comparative to PEI and PAMAM, respectively.

-The chemical space of QSAR properties of the model and of the ZAC compounds (see Figure 2) have the same shape and thus the prediction of the model is presumably accurate.
-Furthermore, by computed topological properties of both pharmacophores, it was suggested that there is a slight overlap of the training (PAMAM/PEI) pharmacophore and the pharmacophore of ZAC dendrimers.
-By this reason, the correlation of these properties with the total connectivity and total valence connectivity is less predictive.
-Having the same QSAR space, respectively the same topological variation of properties as the training (PAMAM/PEI) set and also high Pearson correlation (R=0.996 and 0.999, respectively) it is expected that ZAC dendrimers will have reduced doses than PEI/PAMAM (i.e., the acute dose for ZAC is 1000 smaller than for PEI/PAMAM).
+The chemical space of QSAR properties of the model and of the ZAC compounds (see Figure 1) have the same shape and thus the prediction of the model is presumably accurate.